rui-zhang-ocean/Predict_Data_Scientist_Salary/README.md

 Lasso Regression           | 21.51           | 20.02                              | 18.05
 Random Forest              | 15.96           | 15.32                              | 11.85

-The Random Forest model outperformed the other approaches on the validation and test sets, with a MAE of ~ $12K.
+The Random Forest model outperformed the other approaches on test sets, with a MAE of ~ $12K.

 ## 4_deploy_web_app

+The optimized Random Forest model is pickled using Joblib, with that a web app is created using Streamlit and deployed with Heroku.
+It can be accessed [here](https://estimate-data-scientist-salary.herokuapp.com/).

 ## 5_future_steps

-* Over half of job posts didn't specify senority on the job title, if we could extract years of experience requirement from job description, that would be a good indicator of senority.
-Or we could have a new feature `years of experience required`.
+* Over half of job posts didn't specify seniority on the job title, if we could extract years of experience requirement from job description, that would be a good indicator of seniority.
+Or we could use a new feature `years of experience required`.
 * The skills extraction could be improved by applying NLP techniques, i.e. check `tokens` from description text, by doing that we can capture skill with shorter name, such as R
 * Play with different models or ensemble approach, set up workflow pipeline to make that an automated process
 * Continue scraping job posts data to organize into database, allow users to choose which years data to use for the estimation.
 From a practical purpose, only using the most recent data can reflect the most recent job market variation.